clicon/clixon-docs/restconf.rst

 CLICON_RESTCONF_DIR
    Location of restconf .so plugins.
 Load all .so plugins in this dir as restconf code plugins.
+CLICON_RESTCONF_INSTALLDIR
+   Path to dir of clixon-restconf daemon binary as used by backend if started internally CLICON_RESTCONF_STARTUP_DONTUPDATE
+   Disable automatic update of startup on restconf edit operations This is not according to standard RFC 8040 Sec 1.4.
+CLICON_RESTCONF_USER
+   Run clixon_restconf daemon as this user, default is `www-data`.
+CLICON_RESTCONF_PRIVILEGES
+   Restconf daemon drop privileges mode, one of: none, drop_perm, drop_temp CLICON_RESTCONF_HTTP2_PLAIN
+   Enable plain (non-tls) HTTP/2.
 CLICON_BACKEND_RESTCONF_PROCESS
    Start restconf daemon internally from backend daemon.
 The restconf daemon reads its config from the backend running datastore.
 CLICON_ANONYMOUS_USER
-   If RESTCONF authentication auth-type=none then use this user CLICON_RESTCONF_USER
+   If RESTCONF authentication auth-type=none then use this user

-   Run clixon_restconf daemon as this user CLICON_RESTCONF_USER
-   Run clixon_restconf daemon as this user CLICON_RESTCONF_PRIVILEGES
-   Restconf daemon drop privileges mode, one of: none, drop_perm, drop_temp CLICON_RESTCONF_INSTALLDIR
-   Path to dir of clixon-restconf daemon binary as used by backend if started internally CLICON_RESTCONF_STARTUP_DONTUPDATE
-   Disable automatic update of startup on restconf edit operations CLICON_RESTCONF_HTTP2_PLAIN
-   Enable plain (non-tls) HTTP/2, default: true
+More more documentation of the options, see the source YANG file.

 Advanced config
 ---------------